fraca/PWGS2/README.md

 ##Create reference genome of *Arabidopsis thaliana*.
 It uses the multiple genome alignment (http://pipeline.lbl.gov/downloads.shtml) between *A. thaliana* (TIAR 10) and *A. lyrata*  (version 1) done with GenomeVISTA (Dubchak et al. 2009).
 First it sorts the aligned regions in an ascending order according to alignment score minus the number of gap in *A. thaliana* and *A. lyrata*.
-After it map the aligned regions of *A. thaliana* on the *A. lyrata* scaffolds.
-The regions without alignement are encoded with N.
+After it replace the 8 scaffold of *A. lyrata* with the aligned regions of *A. thaliana*.
+It start from the aligned region with lower score.
+The regions without alignment are encoded with N.

 It use the functions in the R script **ref_thaliana.R** and the script **prepmfa.sh**.